lzwjava/blog-source/resume.md

 ### Beijing Dami Entertainment Co., Cofounder & Full Stack Engineer, 2015.11 - 2016.7

 * Beijing Dami Entertainment Co. was a company founded by 6 Internet lovers, including me.
-We launched and operated the platform CodeReview.
-CodeReview is a professional platform for code review, communication, and sharing.
+We launched and operated the platform CodeReview, a professional platform for code review, communication, and sharing.
 Engineers can submit their code for expert review to improve the quality of their code.
 It gained around 3000 users.
 * Responsible for the code development of the backend and half of the frontend.
 We utilized a strong tech stack including PHP, Vue, Code Igniter, Alibaba Cloud, and Ping++.

 ### Pinyue Chuangzhi (Beijing) Technology Consulting Co., Software Engineer, 2014.07 - 2015.11

 * Pinyue Chuangzhi has a leading cloud computing provider in China, LeanCloud.
-The company serves hundreds of thousands of developer users and has received IDG investment.
+It offers a complete set of cloud services including object storage, file storage, web hosting, container, instant messaging, push notification, SMS, and game backend.
+The company serves hundreds of thousands of developer users.
-* Participated in the development of LeanCloud iOS SDK and Android SDK.
-Responsible for some Angular frontend projects.
+* Participated in the development of LeanCloud Objective-C SDK and Java SDK.
+Responsible for some frontend projects which used Angular as the core framework.
 * Responsible for the development of LeanChat iOS client and Android client.
 This was a chat application set up to demonstrate the communication SDK, with functions such as single chat, group chat, nearby people, etc.

 ## Educational Background